 Installed Solar and Energy Savings with Zero Upfront Costs

 LEUSD Superintendent, Dr. Doug Kimberly said, “We are excited to pioneer these innovative solar projects through the use of Standard Solar’s Power Purchase Agreement, enabling LEUSD to reduce its carbon footprint with a zero-cost-to-district solution and enjoy the savings on the energy procurement for the next 25 years.”

 Funding their portfolio through a PPA allows customers like LEUSD to significantly drive down their electricity expenses through solar.
 For example, the landfill system sells its electricity to Southern California Edison who will in turn issue bill credits to the power bills for 29 power meters of schools and buildings in LEUSD that are not suitable candidates for on-site solar.

-We are excited to pioneer these innovative solar projects through the use of Standard Solar’s Power Purchase Agreement, enabling LEUSD to reduce its carbon footprint with a zero cost to district solution and enjoy the savings on the energy procurement for the next 25 years.
+We are excited to pioneer these innovative solar projects through the use of Standard Solar’s PPA, enabling LEUSD to reduce its carbon footprint with a zero cost to district solution and enjoy the savings on the energy procurement for the next 25 years.